lodotek/macos-devenv-ansible-provisioner/README.md

 ## Can I use it ?

 Use at your own risk, this playbook doesn't aim to be used by anyone else.
-Please be sure to backup your current ~/.zshrc.rc file before executing this play-book ( as it will be overwritten with one from this repo)
+Please be sure to backup your current ~/.zshrc.rc file before executing this play-book, as it will be overwritten with one from this repository.

 ### asdf : install all plugins at once